Holsworthy

 Holsworthy shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 36.3% for residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
+The area's educational profile is notable regionally, with university qualification rates at 36.3% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
 Bachelor degrees are most prevalent at 23.4%, followed by postgraduate qualifications (10.3%) and graduate diplomas (2.6%).
-Vocational credentials are also common, with 31.2% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.6% and certificates for 19.6%.
+Vocational credentials are held by 31.2% of residents aged 15+, with advanced diplomas at 11.6% and certificates at 19.6%.

-Educational participation is high, with 33.8% of residents currently enrolled in formal education.
-This includes 11.8% in primary education, 8.9% in secondary education, and 5.9% pursuing tertiary education.
+Educational participation is high, with 33.8% of residents currently enrolled in formal education, including 11.8% in primary, 8.9% in secondary, and 5.9% pursuing tertiary education.

 Frequently Asked Questions - Education